acandael/actionmaker-v2/src/content/activities/en/mollenjacht.md

     'mollenjacht/mollenjacht-7.jpg',
   ]
 categories: ['outdoor']
-duration: '2-3 hours'
+duration: '2 - 5 hours'
-groupSize: '8-50 people'
+groupSize: '6 - 1000 people'
 availability: 'On request'
 ---

 Different teams compete against each other to achieve victory.

-But be warned, because there's a saboteur hidden in each team.
-Some people are playing a double game: they try to sabotage the assignments without being noticed.
+But be warned, because in each team there is a hidden saboteur.
+Some people are playing a double game: they try to sabotage the missions unnoticed.

 Try to stay one step ahead of the mole by forging clever alliances and ultimately unmasking them.
+In short, let yourself be swept away in a brilliant game where trust and betrayal have never been so close together, because you never know who you can trust 100%.

+The teams are formed based on an online questionnaire that you fill out in advance, which is sent one week beforehand.
+The evening before the team building, the mole receives instructions via SMS.